The Tattooist of Auschwitz: Gita

 Gita is a young Jewish woman from Slovakia who meets Lale in Auschwitz II-Birkenau.
 She meets Lale as he tattoos her identification number on her arm.
 She and Lale meet with each other regularly and eventually agree they will remain together once they are free from imprisonment.
 Gita falls ill with typhus and is hidden from guards by her friends to save her from being sent to the gas chambers.
 Gita's friends, Ivana and Dana, and Lale keeps Gita alive using various tactics.

 Cilka

-Cilka is Gita’s friend who she meets while working in the Birkenau administration building.
+Cilka is Gita's friend who she meets while working in the Birkenau administration building.
 Unlike most other prisoners, Cilka is not made to shave her head.
 She is also forced to be a mistress to Lagerführer (later Schutzhaftlagerführer), Johann Schwarzhuber, the commandant of Auschwitz, and is regularly raped.
-The only favour Cilka ever asks of Schwarzhuber is to transfer Lale out of Block 31 where he was being tortured.
-This dangerous act saves Lale’s life.
+The only favour Cilka ever asks of Schwarzhuber is to transfer Lale out of Block 11 where he was being tortured.
+This dangerous act saves Lale's life.
+You can read about her life in the book "Cilka's Journey" by Heather Morris.